Skip to Main Content

 Awardees must:

-• submit a progress report six months after award and a final report.
+• complete a progress report six months after award and a final report.

-• present a poster or panel presentation at the Annual UNF Healthcare Symposium in October.
+• present a poster or panel presentation at regional healthcare events and conferences.

 Christopher Oshman Headshot